Seoul Detention Center

 The Seoul Detention Center (서울구치소; Hanja: 서울拘置所, alternatively Seoul Prison) is a prison in Uiwang, Gyeonggi Province, South Korea, operated by the Korea Correctional Service.

 History

 The Detention Center was completed in July 1967.

 According to a 1992 report by the Lawyers for Democratic Society, in 1990 the Detention Center had 1,500 prisoners in the medical section with only one full-time doctor, and prisoners frequently lacked necessary medical treatments.

 Operations

-The Center houses an execution chamber.
+The Center houses an execution chamber, though a moratorium on executions in South Korea is in effect.